• HOME

 A designer will:

-• guide your overall vision
+• Guide your overall vision

-• recommend seasonal, high-impact choices
+• Recommend seasonal, high-impact choices

-Final Tips for Choosing Wedding Flowers
+Final Tips for Choosing Your Wedding Flowers

 • Start with your overall vision, not individual flowers